-International students who have been admitted to ASU must go to the International Scholars and Students Office (http://students.asu.edu/international/issc) located inside the 1st floor of the Student Services Building in Room #170, with their passport and immigration documents as soon as they arrive on campus.
+International students who have been admitted to ASU must go to the International Scholars and Students Office (ISSC) located inside the 1st floor of the Student Services Building in Room #170, with their passport and immigration documents as soon as they arrive on campus.
 During the first week or so, international students must carry a few photocopies of their passport's photo page, since various offices will need a copy of it.
 International students must be enrolled full-time throughout their academic year (9 credit hours).
 Their passport and I-20 or DS-2019 must be kept valid at all times.
-International students will also need to ask the International Scholars and Students Office about how to obtain a social security card.
-Their website is a great source for information (https://global.asu.edu).
-International students must also attend the mandatory international student
+Upon returning to the U.S. for continued study or employment international students must obtain a travel signature.
+International students will also need to ask the ISSC about how to obtain a social security card.
+Their website is a great source for information (Global@ASU).
+International students must also attend the mandatory international student orientation.